ibauk/sm3/help/rpsettings.md

 *bonusClaimsExceeded*
 : The text used to indicate that a claim has been rejected because the claim limit is exceeded.

+*distanceLimitExceeded*
+: The text used to indicate that a claim has been rejected because excessive distance ridden.

 ---
 ### Debug settings
 claimsShowPost, claimsAutopostAll, singleuserMode